 - To be includable in the Allowable Charge, services and fees must be in compliance with generally accepted billing practices for unbundling or multiple procedures.
 The Allowable Charge will not include any identifiable billing mistakes including, but not limited to, up-coding, duplicate charges, and charges for services not performed.

-- For any situations when this SPD or other plan documentation is silent about claims administration or payment, the Plan will follow the Medicare Claims Processing Manual and Medicare Payment methodologies.
+- For any situations when this SPD or other plan documentation is silent about claims administration or payment, the Plan will follow the Medicare payment methodologies.
 The Plan Administrator may modify the application of standard Medicare payment edits in its discretion.

 The Plan Administrator may in its discretion, taking into consideration specific circumstances, deem a greater amount to be payable than the lesser of the amounts otherwise described in this definition of Allowable Charge.
 The Plan Administrator may take any or all such factors into account but has no obligation to consider any particular factor.
 The Plan Administrator may also account for unusual circumstances or complications requiring additional or a lesser amount of time, skill and experience relating to a particular service or supply, industry standards and practices as they relate to similar scenarios, and the cause of injury or illness necessitating the service(s) and/or charge(s).